laravella/docs/readme.md

 Laravella
 ==========

-Laravel 4 starter project.
+Laravel 4 Admin console, CMS and starter project.
 Hit the ground running with the most useful packages installed and integrated.

 Github
 -------------------